-No matter where you are in your ownership journey, you must create a business strategy.
+No matter where you are in your ownership journey, you must know how to create a business strategy—and actually put it to work.

 Your strategy should do more than state your desire to grow and run a profitable enterprise.
 You need a plan with steps, necessary actions, and recognizable milestones that will help you use what you learn—and what you know—to find your way to success.